 There are few things in life as exciting as bringing a new puppy home.
-Watching the little scamp run around and get into trouble is incredibly fun and rewarding — so much so, you’ll momentarily forget all the trouble that you’ve signed yourself up for.
+Watching the little scamp run around and get into trouble is incredibly fun and rewarding — so much so, that you’ll momentarily forget all the trouble that you’ve signed yourself up for.

 Perhaps the most stressful realization is how much stuff you’ll need to raise this dog.
 It may feel like you’re adding a whole new kid to your household — and that’s not far from the truth.